Sign Up

 Special Diets

 Some people have special diets because of medical conditions.
 The most common are diabetic, cardiac, and renal diets.
 Special diets may also have limits on the amount of fluid.
 You should have access to a written list of foods and fluids that meet the special diet.
 If not, ask the supervisor or patient.
-Some patients need to have their fluid intake and urine output (I&O) measured.
+Some patients must have their fluid intake and urine output (I&O) measured.
 Tracking I&O is important because the nurses and doctors make decisions based on this information.
-If the I&O is not accurate, the patient may receive treatment or have treatment held back that can cause harm or death.
+If the I&O is not accurate, the patient may receive treatment or have treatment held back, which can cause harm or death (Kato et al., 2024).

-You are responsible for making accessible, providing, and recommending allowable foods and fluids from the list.
+You are responsible for making food accessible, providing food, and recommending allowable foods and fluids from the list.
 You are never responsible for policing the patient's diet.
 Individuals have the right to choose not to follow the diet.
 A gentle reminder is allowable, but it is the patient's choice.
 Report non-compliance to your supervisor so they can educate the patient further or expect patient problems.

 Case Study